 Control: refers to the original version of your website where no change is made.
 The control is the base against which all your website test results are compared.

 Variation: refers to the modified version of your website that you want to test against Control.

 VWO comes with the following testing types:

 In general, A/B testing is the practice of comparing multiple variations of elements on your webpage at a time and pick out the best.
-A/B tests can be performed at different levels- you can test different colors of the CTA button, change in the headlines, or two different landing pages.
-Displaying such variations of your website, you can see which one attracts more interaction and conversions from your visitors.
+A/B tests can be performed at different levels- you can test different colors of the CTA button, change the headlines, or two different landing pages.
+By displaying such variations of your website, you can see which one attracts more interaction and conversions from your visitors.

 To know more about the A/B Testing in VWO, refer to A/B Testing.

 Multivariate (MVT) is a method wherein you make changes to multiple sections on a webpage and create variations for all the possible combinations that result from those changes.
 MVT enables you to employ all these combinations in a single test or in other words, MVT is typically several A/B tests performed on one page at the same time.

 Compared to A/B Testing, Multivariate tests are used to determine what combination of elements works best for your audience.
 Here, multiple variations with different combinations of elements on a page are tested.
 To know more about MVT in VWO, refer to Multivariate Testing.